StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/install-from-custom-image-registry.md

 4. Edit the `values.yaml` file and add the following:
    * **global.imageRegistry** - the registry to use.
    * **global.imagePullSecrets** and **pull-secret** object - optional.
 The authentication details required for the `global.imageRegistry`.
+   * **minio.image.registry** - The image registry used by the minio sub-chart.
+Required as it can't be configured with the setting `global.imageRegistry`.
    * **elasticsearch.prometheus-elasticsearch-exporter.image.repository** - the image used by the prometheus-elasticsearch-exporter sub-chart.
-Required as it can't be configured with the setting `global.imageRegistry`
+Required as it can't be configured with the setting `global.imageRegistry`.
     ```yaml
     global:
-      imageRegistry: 57413481583.dkr.ecr.eu-west-1.amazonaws.com
+      imageRegistry: 57413481473.dkr.ecr.eu-west-1.amazonaws.com
     ## to specify authentication details for the global.imageRegistry
     ## add the sections below.
     #   imagePullSecrets: